Learning Stance Embeddings from Signed Social Graphs: Experiments

 \subsection{Visualising stance embeddings}

 In Figure \ref{fig:tsg_topics}, we depict the topic embeddings obtained with \sem-\textit{addition} trained on \tsg, and projected with tSNE~\cite{van2008visualizing}.
 We can discern clear clusters of topics associated to a specific sport (e.g. NFL, hockey, baseball) or group of sports (e.g. fighting sports: WWE, Wrestling).
 Among these clusters, we observe finer-resolution groups.
 For instance, English football clubs lie close to the Premier League topic.
 Karim Benzema, Antoine Griezmann and Paul Pogba are the closest neighbours to France, while Zinedine Zidane and Raphael Varane are close to Real Madrid CF. Michael Jordan and Kobe Bryant are closest neighbours.
-We observe similar patterns on \birdwatch topics, and with \sem-\textit{hadamard} (not depicted due to space constraints).
+We observe similar patterns on \birdwatch~topics, and with \sem-\textit{hadamard} (not depicted due to space constraints).
 The presence of meaningful topical clusters demonstrate the ability of our method to capture topic similarities when a diverse range of topics are discussed.

-The US public debate is known to be politically polarised, and so are Birdwatch reports according to recent research~\cite{yasseri2021can, prollochs2021community, huang2021pole}.
-Consequently, we expect to observe two major clusters of user embeddings.
-Figure \ref{fig:bsg_users} displays the user embeddings obtained with \sem-\textit{addition} trained on \birdwatch, and projected with tSNE.
-The presence of two distinct opinion clusters prove the ability of our sign-informed context generation strategy to capture oppositions, and separate opposing views in the graph.
+The US public debate and Birdwatch reports have been shown fall into two political party clusters~\cite{yasseri2021can, prollochs2021community, huang2021pole}.
+Consequently, as seen in Figure \ref{fig:bsg_users} which displays the user embeddings obtained with \sem-\textit{addition} trained on \birdwatch, and projected with tSNE, we observe two distinct opinion clusters -- verifying our sign-informed context generation strategy's ability to capture oppositions, and separate opposing views in the graph.
 Further, we visually inspect the ability of the model to distinguish positive and negative edges.
 Let $e=(u_1, u_2, w, t)$ be an edge of topic $t$ going from user $u_1$ to $u_2$ with weight $w \in \{-1, 1\}$.
-For the sake of visualisation, we define the embedding of edge $e$ as the hadamard product of the two user embeddings $u_1 \times u_2$.
-Figure \ref{fig:bsg_edges} displays the projected \birdwatch edge embeddings obtained with \sem-\textit{addition} and tSNE.
-The positive (negative) edges are colored in blue (red).
+For visualisation, we define the embedding of edge $e$ as the hadamard product of the two user embeddings $u_1 \times u_2$.
+Figure \ref{fig:bsg_edges} displays the projected \birdwatch~edge embeddings obtained with \sem-\textit{addition} and tSNE.
+The positive (negative) edges are colored in dark (light).
 We observe distinct clusters of positive or negative edges, which confirms the capability of the model to discriminate positive and negative edges.